Simulation budgeting for hybrid effective field theories: Numerical error considerations

-where $n$ is the number of standard deviations required to be inside the LPT convergence radius.
-They also derive bounds theoretically and obtain

-where $T=0.022$ corresponds to conservative bounds, and $T=0.107$ allows for increasing bounds until shell-crossing.
 The accuracy of particular starting times and LPT orders also depends on the resolution of the simulation: higher-resolution simulations require earlier starting times at fixed-order LPT because they resolve smaller scales that become nonlinear earlier.
 Convergence tests were performed on simulations with varying starting redshifts and resolutions in ref.~\cite{DeRose_2023}.
 They found that for simulations of volume $(525\;h^{-1}\;{\rm Mpc})^3$ evolving $700^3$ $cb$ particles and $700^3$ neutrinos on a particle mesh of size $1050^3$ initializing at $z=12$ with third-order LPT yields $<1\%$ error in the real-space, matter power spectrum for $k<4\;h\;{\rm Mpc}^{-1}$ at $z=0$, comfortably below our requirements.